 Concerted action for the European HPC CoEs

 FocusCoE contributes to the success of the European high-performance computing “ecosystem”.
-We do that by supporting the Centres of Excellence in high-performance computing to more effectively fulfil their role, which is to ensure that extreme scale applications result in tangible benefits for addressing scientific, industrial or societal challenges.
+We do that by supporting the Centres of Excellence in high-performance computing (HPC CoEs) to more effectively fulfil their role, which is to ensure that extreme scale applications result in tangible benefits for addressing scientific, industrial or societal challenges.

 Meeting the Challenges of Tomorrow - at Scale

 From computing the reduction of noise and fuel for passenger airplanes to assessing the effects of climate change – applications in high-performance computing (HPC) help tackle some of the world’s biggest societal, scientific, and economic challenges.